INTRODUCTION

 This blog summarizes and analyzes seven methods, or distinctions, as written in three Liber Abaci remainder arithmetic notations.
 Fibonacci used the notations to assist in the conversion of vulgar fractions to elegant and not-so-elegant Egyptian fractions series, the practice that he had likely found in his travels.
 The intent in this blog is to discuss the oldest Egyptian fraction thread(s) written within the first notation.
 The first notation was parsed by Fibonacci into seven distinctions (Sigler's term).

-The seven methods, or distinctions, were built upon selecting a first partition, (I'll call it 1/m), a step that Ahmes also used (that Ahmes wrote in red).
-In Fibonacci' arithmetic operations only subtraction steps were to reach his final answers, understanding that
+The seven methods, or distinctions, were built by selecting a first partition, (I'll call it 1/m), a step that Ahmes also used (that Ahmes wrote its remainders in red).
+In Fibonacci' arithmetic operations subtraction steps were to reach final answers, understanding that

 was solved by inspecting (mn-pq), an odd number,